csound/csound/examples/lisp/README.md

 Michael Gogins

-This directory contains some examples and this documentation for using Csound with several bodies of algorithmic composition code written in [Common Lisp](https://common-lisp.net/) or [Scheme](http://www.schemers.org/).
+This directory documentation for using Csound with several bodies of algorithmic composition code written in [Common Lisp](https://common-lisp.net/) or [Scheme](http://www.schemers.org/), along with some examples created using Common Music version 2 (for Lisp) with Steel Bank Common Lisp.

 The objective of this repository and documentation is to simplify the process of integrating Csound tightly with these environments, in such a way that upon generating a piece in Lisp (or Scheme), you will at once hear a finished rendering of that piece by Csound, often in real time.